SKrotkih/SimpleOrganizer/README.md

 # SwiftOrganizer
-This is a simple organizer application for iPhone.
+This is a simple organizer application for your iPhone or iPad.
-It is developed in Swift.
-Was implemented as example of using the Swift at free time.
+Was implemented as example of using Swift language at free time.

 Were realised two type of database:
-- Core Data (local database on SQLite)
+- Core Data (local database on device)
 - Parse.com (remote database on Parse.com server)

 Were realised the next features:
 - autolayout (on Interfase Builder Level only)
-- switching of the database types from CoreData to Parse.com remote database and vice versa in real time.
+- switching of the database types from CoreData to remote database and vice versa.
+- switching is syncronised by iCloud (you are changing database type on your iPad - on your iPhone database is changing too after some secunds)
 - push notifications via Parse.com server.
-- events can be saved to the Calendar.
+- events can be saved to the Calendar (then you can see your events in the Calendar app on your device).

 Were used next design patterns:
 - abstract method;